VIB-PSB/ksrates/doc/source/configuration.rst

 Guidelines to set the maximum number of outgroups per rate-adjustment
 ---------------------------------------------------------------------

-``max_num_outspecies`` is a parameter used to limit the amount of outgroup species used to adjust a species pair; without that, all possible outgroups would be taken.
+``max_number_outgroups`` is a parameter used to limit the amount of outgroup species used to adjust a species pair; without that, all possible outgroups would be taken.
 Having multiple rate-adjustments on the same divergence can provide stronger support for the rate-adjusted plot and is therefore advised to adjust with at least 3 or 4 outgroups to have more reliable results.

 However, the more the outgroups, the more the number of ortholog distributions that will have to be computed by the `wgd` ortholog pipeline, which is a quite computationally demanding step.
 Setting a maximum amount of outgroups lowers the number of rate-adjustments and can therefore save time and resources.
 It is a good option in case the tree has a complex structure that would collect an unnecessary large number of outgroups or in case the user wants to have a quicker, although somewhat less reliable, result.
 Note that another option to lower the number of ortholog distributions is to start with a simpler tree structure.